a-generation/discord-nitro-link-generator/README.md

 ### Notes

 - This script generates links with an extremely low probability of success.
-- Use this script responsibly and at your own risk.
-- Ensure you comply with Discord's terms of service and guidelines.
+- Use this script responsibly and at your own risk.- Ensure you comply with Discord's terms of service and guidelines.